Many people wonder...Does linen shrink? Yes. Linen will shrink if proper care isn't used with this textile.

 If linen is known for its strength and durability, then why does this type of fabric shrink?

 According to the National Cleaners Association, linen is one of a handful of textiles that experiences “relaxation shrinkage.”
-This occurs because during the manufacturing process, fibers stretch.
+This occurs because, during the manufacturing process, fibers stretch.

 When linen fabric becomes wet, the fibers relax.
 This causes the fibers to return to their original size, which causes the fabric to appear as though it has shrunk.

 Not all linen fabrics will shrink the same.
-Many industry experts agree shrinkage of up to 3 to 4% is possible, though in rare cases, fabric can shrink up to 10%.
+Many industry experts agree shrinkage of up to 3 to 4% is possible, though in rare cases, the fabric can shrink up to 10%.
 If linens are pre-washed prior to being turned into a garment, for example, consumers are less likely to see any major shrinkage once they wash the garment.

 However, applying heat can also cause the natural fibers to shrink.
 If one linen is washed in cold water and another in hot water, the linen washed in hot water will inevitably experience greater shrinkage.